By the end of this section, students will be able to:

-Elaborate peacock trains (Fig 3.1) represent an example of Sexual selection is a “special case” of natural selection in which individuals compete for mates in order to pass on their genes to future generations.
+Elaborate peacock trains (Fig 4.1) represent an example of sexual selection.
+Sexual selection is a “special case” of natural selection in which individuals compete for mates in order to pass on their genes to future generations.
 The peacock’s train is used to attract females for mating, ensuring that a male passes his genes on to the next generation.
 In essence, sexual selection acts on an individual’s ability to successfully reproduce- even if that ability comes at a cost to survival.

 Darwin identified a special case of natural selection that he called sexual selection.
 Sexual selection acts on traits that affect an individual’s ability to attract mates and thus produce offspring.
 Sexual selection often leads to the evolution of dramatic traits that often appear maladaptive in terms of survival but persist because they give their owners greater reproductive success.
 Sexual selection can be so strong that it selects traits that are actually detrimental to the individual’s survival.

 Sexual selection, the process through which individuals compete for mates, primarily takes two forms: intersexual selection and intrasexual selection.
 Intersexual selection, often referred to as mate choice, involves individuals of one sex choosing among members of the opposite sex based on the attractiveness of certain traits that those individuals possess.
 Intrasexual selection, also called mate competition, involves one sex competing with members of the same sex for access to mates.